 Brainstorm a list of student/school needs that the money could be spent on with the entire class.
-Divide the list into "annual/today needs" (e.g., prom, yearbook) and "periodic/future needs" (e.g., new textbooks, new technology, supplies, etc.)
+Divide the list into "annual/today needs" (i.e. prom, yearbook) and "periodic/future needs" (i.e. new textbooks, new technology, supplies, etc.)